kuldeep23907/Top-Level/Bootcamp/ETHOnline/README.md

 * _week 2_: we sync and integrate every weekend, we keep the result on testnet and IPFS (I volunteer for that...);
 * _week 3_: no more development, we fine-tune the presentation video and we debug.

-After the hackathon, of if we go fast enough in the hackathon, we could also
+After the hackathon, or if we go fast enough in the hackathon, we could also
 * change the ETH by a ERC-20 fungible token to represent the contributions and the pay-outs;
 * replace the farmers by "groups" of farmers, which is closer to the actual process.
 The fields of groups are assessed as a whole, which avoids the "moral hazard" where someone does sloppy agriculture because the solidarity will cover their bad practices;
 * start using IPFS to store voluminous and slow changing data.